-Patrons: Ebbin, Edwards, Favola, Howell and McEachin; Delegates: Carr, Hester, Hope, Kory, Krupicka, Morrissey, Plum, Rasoul, Sickles and Simon Summary as introduced:
+Patrons: Ebbin, Howell, McEachin, Edwards and Favola; Delegates: Carr, Hester, Hope, Kory, Krupicka, Morrissey, Plum, Rasoul, Sickles and Simon

 Constitutional amendment; marriage.
 Proposes the repeal of the constitutional amendment dealing with marriage that was approved at the November 2006 election.
 That amendment to the Bill of Rights (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."

 01/27/15 Senate: Passed by indefinitely in Privileges and Elections (8-Y 7-N)